Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/_index.md

 ## Components relationship
-The figure below shows the relationship between the different componentes in the techincal architecture and the capabilities they provide.
+The figure below shows the relationship between the different componentes in the technical architecture and the capabilities they provide.

 {{%excerpt%}}